Welcome to La Galerie Dior!

 La Parisienne

-Paris was an inexhaustible source of inspiration for Monsieur Dior.
+Paris – the birthplace of Haute Couture in the second half of the 19th century – was an inexhaustible source of inspiration for Monsieur Dior.

 “One breathes in fashion with the very air of Paris.”

-The French capital’s monuments and streets lent their names and architectural lines to his Haute Couture designs, but his supreme muse was, above all, Parisian women, who breathed grace into Dior's silhouettes.
+The French capital’s monuments and streets lent their names and architectural lines to his designs, but his main muse was Parisian women, who symbolised the soul of France and breathed grace into Dior’s silhouettes.
 “The queens of the day!
-Our glories, our muses, those we cling to, envy, love, admire, the elegant women, 'les Parisiennes'…” enthused the couturier, who considered “the famous little black dress dear to Parisians” a style manifesto.
+Our glories, our muses, those we cling to, envy, love, admire, the elegant women, ‘les Parisiennes’…” enthused the couturier, who considered “the famous little black dress dear to Parisians” to be a timeless style manifesto.

 Renée wearing the Bar suit, Haute Couture Spring-Summer 1947 collection.
 Photography by Willy Maywald, 1955.